The Lehigh Valley’s Premier Physical Therapy and Wellness Practice

 Physical Therapy vs Occupational Therapy

-Occupational therapists can help patients who have difficulties with activities of daily living such as eating, bathing and dressing.
-It is also appropriate for those who cannot perform their job duties or participate in recreational activities, as this therapy focuses on fine motor and cognitive skills that allow patients to perform meaningful activities.
+At Transform, we are not Occupational therapists, but do want you to understand how these professionals can help patients who have difficulties with activities of daily living such as eating, bathing and dressing.
+Occupational Therapy is also appropriate for those who cannot perform their job duties or participate in recreational activities, as this therapy focuses on fine motor and cognitive skills that allow patients to perform meaningful activities.
 Occupational therapists focus on providing alternate methods of performing tasks, and treatment may include problem solving, organization, and social skills in addition to physical exercise.If you’re looking for occupational therapy Lehigh Valley, there are many facilities to choose from.
 Good Shepherd occupational therapy is a well-known provider of this service.

 If you have difficulties swallowing or need help to communicate better, you may benefit from speech therapy.
 There are many Lehigh Valley health network locations that specialize in speech therapy.